Trees - Identification

 T8778 paperback..........US $14.98 CAN $19.95

 Allen J. Coombes.
-A comprehensive guide to 500+ tree species from around the world.
-Concise text and clear photos makes identification sure and simple.
+A comprehensive guide to more than 500 tree species from around the world.
+Concise text and clear photographs makes identification sure and simple.
 Each species entry combines a precise description with annotated photos to highlight the tree's chief characteristics and distinguishing features.
 A photo-encyclopedic guide for beginners and established enthusiasts alike.
 5-7/8 x 8-1/4, 320p, 1500+ color photos, 2002.

 T0725 paperback..........US $20.00 CAN $27.00